Garrakx/Custom-Regions/README.md

 ***
 ### <a name="credits"></a>Credits

 Please be patient with bugs and errors.
-Thanks to LeeMoriya for helping and suggestions.
+Amazing thumbnail / banner by [Classick](https://classick-ii.tumblr.com/post/634237640578859008/boopbeep) Thanks to LeeMoriya for helping and suggestions.
 Thanks to Thalber and LB Gamer for the translations.
 Thanks Slime_Cubed for the idea of using a separate process to download the packs.
 Thanks to carrotpudding, LB Gamer, Precipitator, Stereo and laura for testing.
 Thanks dual curly potato noodles for suggestions on how to make the repo more collaboration friendly.

 ***
 ### <a name="changelog"></a>Changelog